 - Make sure patient sits upright – Our Jagapros will ensure that the patient is sitting upright when using the NGT.
 This is to prevent aspiration or choking.

 - Maintain good oral hygiene – Our JagaPros will check to ensure patient maintains good oral hygiene.
 Even with a NGT in place, stroke patient should still brush his or her teeth and gums daily.

 - Secure the nasal tape – Nasal tape has to be changed every other day or if it is loose.

-- Flush with warm tap water – It is imperative to flush the NGT with warm tap water before and after each feeding to prevent clogs, or if the tube is already clogged.
+- Flush with warm tap water – It is important to flush the NGT with warm tap water before and after each feeding to prevent clogs, or if the tube is already clogged.

 - Get our JagaPros to assist you – It is important to hire a professional nurse to change or unclog the NGT.
 NGTs need to be changed approximately every 4 weeks.
 If you are unsure or not confident in changing the NGT, you can call on Jaga-Me’s professionals to assist you, instead of queueing for long hours at the A&E. Jaga-Me has certified nurses who can help you with medical procedures in the comfort of your own home.

 Bathing and Toileting

 Using the washroom and bathing can be a real struggle for stroke survivors, but can be made easier with the following tips:

-- Showers instead of baths – Your patient is less likely to slip and fall compared to using a bathtub.
+- Shower instead of bathe – Your loved one is less likely to slip and fall when using a shower as compared to using a bathtub.

 - Sit while showering – When showering, sit instead of stand.
 Purchasing a bath chair is useful in preventing bathroom falls.

 - Modify the bathroom – Install grab bars, purchase non-slip flooring/bath mats and use bathing aids to reduce fall risk.

-- Keep bathroom items in reach – This reduces fall risk as the patient does not need to get up during the shower to obtain these items.
+- Keep bathroom items in reach -This reduces fall risk as your loved one does not need to get up during the shower to obtain these items.

 - Purchase liquid soap – It is easier to dispense (e.g. on a sponge or washcloth), compared to using a bar soap which is easy to drop.